aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

 ##### Response

-Now, lets review how Lambda function needs to respond back to communicate request sucess or failure.
+Now, lets review how Lambda function needs to respond back to communicate request success or failure.

 ##### Response Attributes Explanation